jtpAPC2020/ADENICSY/README.md

 __________________________________________________________________________________________
 Update: March 08 2023

 The ADENICSY2.zip file containts the recent version of the app and the database is still the same.
+Disregard other files as they are just the same but old version of what's in ADENICSY2
 Note: If you want to run the database in you system, rename the file to loginsystem as the code configured in the system's code uses the name 'loginsystem' of the database.